monarch-initiative/vertebrate-breed-ontology/docs/cite.md

-# How to cite UBO
+# How to cite VBO